Hausdorff dimensions of irreducible Markov hom tree-shifts: Hausdorff dimensions of irreducible Markov hom tree-shifts

-Here we provide an example demonstrating our formula. \begin{example} Consider a $\mathcal{T}_{\mathbf{A}}$ over the $3$-tree defined by an irreducible adjacency matrix.
+Here we provide an example to illustrate our formula. \begin{example} Let $\tshift[][\incmat]$ be a Markov hom tree-shift over the $3$-tree associated with the incidence matrix $\incmat$, where

-Then, one can numerically compute the Hausdorff dimension by finding the eigenvalues and eigenvectors, according to Proposition \ref{prop:eigenspace}, via iteration, for which the logarithm of the eigenvalue is plotted in Figure \ref{fig:example_eigval}.
-Numerically, the optimal $s^*$ is around $(0.312, 0.588, 0.010)$ with the associated eigenvalue $\log \rho_{\alphabet_0}(\mathcal{L}_{\mathbf{A},r(s^*)}) \approx 0.3027$, which is strictly less than the logarithm of the spectral radius of $\log \rho(\mathbf{A}^T) \approx 0.3208$ and is consistent with Corollary \ref{cor:upper_bound_spectral_radius}.
+We compute the Hausdorff dimension numerically by determining the eigenvalues and eigenvectors of the corresponding transfer operator, as prescribed by Proposition \ref{prop:eigenspace}.
+This is achieved through an iterative process, and the logarithm of the eigenvalue is plotted in Figure \ref{fig:example_eigval}.
+Numerical results suggest that the optimal scaling vector $s$ is approximately $(0.312, 0.588, 0.010)$ with $\log \rho_*(\mathcal{L}_{\incmat,r(s^*)}) \approx 0.3027$, which is strictly less than the logarithm of the spectral radius of $\log \rho(\incmat^T) \approx 0.3208$ and is consistent with Corollary \ref{cor:upper_bound_spectral_radius}.

 \end{example}